 What Can I Do?

+Preventing unhealthy and abusive relationships starts with education.
 We need your help to promote safe and healthy relationships everywhere!
-Your support brings us closer to ensuring every young person is aware of dating violence and knows how to prevent and end it.
-Here are ways you can help end dating abuse right now:
+When you actively support education and laws that protect young people against dating violence, you bring us closer to ending it.
+Here are ways you can help end dating abuse right now.

 1. Get The Facts